marmelab/react-admin/docs/List.md

 **Tip**: Filters will render as disabled inputs or menu items (depending on filter context) if passed the prop `disabled`.

+**Tip**: Be careful to declare the `postFilters` outside the `PostList` component, and not inside it.
+If you fail to do so, the filters will be recreated each time the component renders, leading to an infinite loop.

 Filter Inputs are regular inputs. `<List>` hides them all by default, except those that have the `alwaysOn` prop.

 You can also display filters as a sidebar: